Contribute to Jami

 Note

 Jami is a quite complex project with a lot of dependencies.
-This isn’t a quick and easy task and ask for some maintainance.
+This isn’t a quick and easy task and ask for some maintenance.

 If you choose the second option, here are some useful notes: + For our official release, we stick to a certain Qt version, because Qt is a big dependency and we need to ensure that Jami works with the version we use.
 Every slight change in the Qt version can break Jami or bring some small unwanted changes (e.g. 6.2->6.4 broke the video pipeline) + We also fork pjproject due to ICE over TCP that is not planned upstream + libupnp got some patches to be sure that it’s build with the non-blocking API. + FFMpeg got some patches for screen sharing. + You can check how dependencies are built in daemon/contrib/src